Kubernetes vs. Docker

 Kubernetes and Docker solution architectures in production

-Use AKS to simplify the deployment and management of microservices based architecture.
-AKS streamlines horizontal scaling, self-healing, load balancing, secret management.
+Use AKS to streamline horizontal scaling, self-healing, load balancing, and secret management.

-- 1 Developer uses IDE such as Visual Studio to commit changes to GitHub
+- 1 Use an IDE, such as Visual Studio, to commit changes to GitHub.

 - 2 GitHub triggers a new build on Azure DevOps

 - 3 Azure DevOps packages microservices as containers and pushes them to the Azure Container Registry